funktionale-programmierung/funktionale-programmierung.github.com/draft/reacl2_actions.md

                      :body "Go read the post on Funktionale Programmierung"}])

 ;; Record to represent the state of the post-component.
-;; It contains a list of posts and an optional post if it's details should be ;; shown.
+;; It contains a list of posts and an optional post if its details should be ;; shown.
 (r/define-record-type post-component-state
   (make-post-component-state posts detail) post-component-state?